rutuja-sketch/Sigma-Demo/README.md

 # Sigma-Demo
-This is demo for Git and GitHub class
+This is demo for Git and GitHub class.